Effective: May 05th 2023

 We aren’t required to appoint a DPO under the UK GDPR but we have decided to do so voluntarily.
 We understand that the same duties and responsibilities apply had we been required to appoint a DPO.
 We support our DPO to the same standards.

 Our DPO is Isobel Watkins, Associate Director of Compliance and Data Protection Medigold Health, of which Matrix Diagnostics is a subsidiary.

 Our DPO is sufficiently well resourced to be able to perform the applicable tasks.
 We do not penalise the DPO for performing their duties.

 The DPO can be contacted at [email protected]

 Data protection law in certain jurisdictions differentiates between the “controller” and “processor” of information.
 In general, the Customer is the controller of Customer Data.
 In general, Matrix Diagnostics Ltd is the processor of Customer Data and the controller of Other Information.

-- To request a copy of any personal information held about you, email precise details of the request firstname.lastname@example.org or write to Matrix Diagnostics, Unit 9 Meridian Business Park, Fleming Road, Waltham Abbey, EN9 3BZ.
-There will be a charge of £10 for this service.
+- – To request a copy of any personal information held about you, email precise details of the request [email protected] or write to Matrix Diagnostics, Unit 9 Meridian Business Park, Fleming Road, Waltham Abbey, EN9 3BZ.

 Contacting Matrix Diagnostics Ltd